 What is a Foreclosure?

-Filing for bankruptcy stops the foreclosure procedure through the process of the automatic stay.
+Filing for bankruptcy stops the foreclosure procedure with the automatic stay.
 An automatic stay is an injunction that stops creditors from collecting debts until the bankruptcy proceedings have been completed.
+Unlike in other civil cases, this injunction is automatic and does not have to be granted by motion.

 Can Chapter 13 Bankruptcy Stop a Foreclosure?

-Another advantage of Ch 13 bankruptcy is that you may have the ability to strip second and third mortgages from your home and convert them to unsecured debt.
+Another advantage of Ch 13 bankruptcy is that you may have the ability to avoid (sometimes referred to as “strip” or “remove”) second and third mortgages from your home and convert them to unsecured debt.
 This means there may be a chance you won’t be required to pay them off at all.
-This situation is common when your home has lost value and is no longer worth enough to secure the remaining mortgages.
+This situation is common when your home has lost value and is no longer worth enough to secure the junior mortgages.

 Making Payments During Ch 13 Bankruptcy